Brown & Williamson: 60 Minutes

-Despite Jeffrey Wigand's commitment to honor the confidentiality agreement and his initial refusal to talk to Lowell Bergman, a producer for 60 Minutes, Wigand claimed that he and his family were anonymously stalked, intimidated and threatened with death should he talk.
-At the time, it was thought that Brown & Williamson were behind these intimidation attempts, but, just before the movie The Insider was released, the FBI published a search warrant that was served on Wigand's home, strongly suggesting he fabricated the threats against himself.
-This claim is countered by an on the record interview by Wigand where he points out the local FBI Field Office was being used by Brown & Williamson via an ex-FBI agent to do dirty work for the company.
+Despite Jeffrey Wigand's commitment to honor the confidentiality agreement and his initial refusal to talk to Lowell Bergman, a producer for 60 Minutes, Wigand stated that he and his family were anonymously stalked, intimidated and threatened with death should he talk.
+At the time, it was thought that Brown & Williamson were behind these intimidation attempts, but, just before the movie The Insider was released, Brown & Williamson renewed its efforts to reduce Wigand's credibility, and the FBI published a search warrant that was served on Wigand's home, strongly suggesting he fabricated the threats against himself.
+This claim is countered by an on the record interview by Wigand where he points out the local FBI field office was being used by Brown & Williamson via an ex-FBI agent to do dirty work for the company.
 Bergman provided him with armed bodyguards and, after legal consultation, urged him to testify for the State of Mississippi in a lawsuit against Big Tobacco brought by Mississippi Attorney General Mike Moore, a tactic designed to nullify his confidentiality agreement before revealing the truth in an interview with Mike Wallace for 60 Minutes.
 The tobacco interests responded by getting a Kentucky judge to issue a gag order that subjected Wigand to arrest upon returning to the Commonwealth.

 Wigand's best hope remained in Bergman's pledge to air his story on 60 Minutes.
 Brown & Williamson threatened CBS with a lawsuit for tortious interference, which could spoil an imminent merger plan with Westinghouse.
 Instead of the original interview, CBS aired an edited version which did not disclose the crucial details.
 Bergman bitterly opposed the breaking of his word to Wigand, which eventually led to his resignation from 60 Minutes in 1998.

 Brown & Williamson still tried to sue Wigand for theft, fraud, and breach of contract after the sanitized interview was aired, and launched a 500-page smear campaign against him.
 However, his depositions at the Mississippi and Kentucky state courts were leaked, and were published by The Wall Street Journal as part of an investigative rebuttal to the attacks.
 CBS News, embarrassed, finally aired the full, original Wigand interview on 60 Minutes, leaving much of the nation in shock.

 Forty-six states ultimately filed a Medicaid suit against the tobacco industry, which led to a $368 billion settlement in health-related damages by the tobacco companies.